-7.3.4 Risk Assessments
+7.3.2 Risk Assessments

-Cumbria will expect each community admission body and transferee admission body (together "Admission Body") to carry out, at the point of admission and subsequently as required by Cumbria, an assessment of risk arising on premature termination of the provision of assets and services by the Admission Body to the satisfaction of Cumbria.
+Cumbria will expect each Admission Body to carry out, at the point of admission and subsequently as required by Cumbria, an assessment of risk arising on premature termination of the provision of assets and services by the Admission Body to the satisfaction of Cumbria.
 In determining whether the assessment is satisfactory, Cumbria will take advice from its own actuary.